Search for a recipe

 Cashew nuts - 20 grams, roughly chopped

 • Add 1 tablespoon of ghee and saute cashew nuts till they are golden brown.
 Keep it aside.
-In the same pan roast the rava in medium flame for 2-3 minutes till nice aroma comes.
+In the same pan, roast the rava in a medium flame for 2-3 minutes till a nice aroma comes.
 Roast Rava without changing the color or burning it.
 Allow it to cool

-• Powder the sugar and transfer them into a plate
+• Powder the sugar and transfer it to a plate

 • Add cardamom powder and mix well

-• Add sautéd cashew to the plate and mix well
+• Add sautéd cashews to the plate and mix well

 • Add warm melted ghee to the plate and mix well

-• Take a small portion of mixture and Roll into laddu
+• Take a small portion of the mixture and Roll into a laddu

 « Vegetable Pulao | Pulav recipe